Blog

 Paying yourself first may help ensure:

-• Emergency savings grow over time
+• Emergency savings grow gradually

-• Saving doesn’t rely on leftover money
+• Saving does not rely on leftover money

 If you’re working toward specific milestones, you may find this helpful: